testinfected/molecule/README.md

 ## Working with the Request

-Applications receives a <code>request</code> that provide information about the client HTTP request and let you manipulate request attributes.
+Applications receive a <code>Request</code> that provide information about the request coming in from the client.

-The request represents the environment for the client HTTP request: the HTTP headers, the request body as well as CGI-like headers.
+The request represents the environment for the client request, including the headers, the request body as well as parameters and other common things.
 The <code>Request</code> object is built from information provided by the HTTP server.

 Any middleware can modify the content of the request during processing before passing control to the next stage of the middleware pipeline.
-This of course as no effect on the original HTTP request.
+This of course has no effect on the original HTTP request.
 See [Middlewares](#middlewares) for more information on middlewares and the middleware pipeline.

 ### Request